purveshjoshi/oopd-a1/README.md

 Then commited it to prevent the binaries

 Q2:

 So, now for Q2 I first made two directories include for the header files and source for the cpp files.
 After that I started to make two files Q2.cpp and  build_q2.sh for shell script.
 And then I made those script executable.

+After that my build command compiled my code and then I used ldd just to check if it was a dynamic or static.

+After that the usual, commiting and pushing.

+Q3:

+As usual I first nmade the file q3.cpp and aslo the shell script for it.
+Then I made it executable
+Then my build file invoked g++ to compile at first but it did not compile as it already contained basicIo as a header.
+I solve it by inspecting the first 20 lines of the header and tried building again.
+But then becuase writesrtuct type program does not exists so I have to change my code by using io.
+Then again some errors arise and I inspect and get rid of the error.

+Then I pushed and committed the files.